-For the period ended 30 June 2019, Eurobank's banking subsidiary in Serbia "Eurobank A.D.
-Beograd" recognized € 17.6 million impairment losses relating to loans and advances to customers eligible for conversion under the above law.
+For the period ended 30 September 2019, Eurobank's banking subsidiary in Serbia "Eurobank A.D.
+Beograd" recognized € 17.8 million impairment losses relating to loans and advances to customers eligible for conversion under the above law.
 The total tax effect from the aforementioned conversion including the tax credit of 2% amounted to € 4.4 million income.
-Considering that the majority of the debtors have already participated in the conversion, the Group does not expect further significant impact in its financial position from the law.